PhoenixTales/wiki.gothicarchive.org/locations.md

 - `There are many (old ruins) around here.
 Most of them are old fortifications dating back to the time of the first Orc war.
 Some are abandoned Orc dwellings.`
 - there is prison-fortress _The Castle_ in the middle of the valley
 - mines are around _The Castle_ and _The Mountain Pass_
-- there's ancient _Ring of Stone_ (or _Stone Circle of the Damned_) with underground vault / crypt / tomb
+- there's an ancient _Ring of Stone_ (or _Stone Circle of the Damned_) with underground vault / crypt / tomb
-- road to nearest city (_Khorinis_) goes trough the mountain pass in the north
+- road to the nearest city (_Khorinis_) goes trough the mountain pass in the north
   - `troll[s] (...) live in the northern mountains of the colony`
-- past ruler of the area comes from place called _Western Field_
 - there are ruins of _The Old Citadel_ on the hill south from _The Castle_
   - `They call it the old citadel`, `It's been a ruin for many decades.`
 - there is a _Mountain Fort_ that belonged to _Burgrave Bergmar_ of _Western Field_